 Any new mayoral initiative should start with the principle to “do no harm” to the tech sector.
 Unfortunately, local and state officials have been muddling their message on this score.
 The Amazon HQ2 imbroglio left a deep stain on the city’s reputation as a tech powerhouse.
 New York City and State governments initially prepared an economic-development package to attract tens of thousands of Amazon jobs to Long Island City, sending a clear message that the city wanted to host the best of American industry.
 Then the message disintegrated after months of opposition from public officials, incumbent industries, unions, and activists.
 Amazon took its new headquarters elsewhere.

 Though the Amazon HQ2 collapse sent a bad signal about New York’s business climate, it did force policymakers to consider alternatives to the mega-project approach to growth.
-As tech itself has repeatedly proven, smart people working on small projects can rapidly grow into thousands of people working on some of the most valuable companies in the world.
+As tech itself has repeatedly proved, smart people working on small projects can rapidly grow into thousands of people working on some of the most valuable companies in the world.
 The key factor is continuing to attract the world’s best talent to the city.
 To ensure that happens, the next mayor must develop an ambitious talent strategy in what suddenly has become an ultra-competitive marketplace.

 Pre-pandemic, New York City and State lagged national population-growth figures.
 Total population growth was up 2 percent for the entire decade across the city (compared with nationwide growth of 6.3 percent), while New York State was one of just ten states to lose population, according to an Empire Center analysis.
 And that was before the coronavirus, which appears to have accelerated the outmigration of New Yorkers to other regions.